Retzilience/ReNight/README.md

 **ReNight** (also known as **ReNightdive Wad Manager**) is an open-source GUI application for managing local DOOM `.wad` mods for Nightdive’s **DOOM + DOOM II (KEX 2024)** port.

 ReNight exists because the in-game path for loading “local mods” involves uploading them through the game UI.
 Many users do not want to upload files they did not create, and they want a strictly local workflow.
 The only purely local alternative is to manually drop WADs into the Nightdive local mod folder and then keep that folder maintained by hand.
-ReNight provides a standalone, explicit importer and manager that keeps that folder organized using either copies or symbolic links.
+ReNight provides a standalone importer and manager that keeps that folder organized using either copies or symbolic links.

 ---